sserver224/XInput-Bass-Vibrator/README.md

 2. Name can be anything you want.
 3. On the newly created filter, select the VB Cable as your monitor output.

 Launch the app.
-Then, go to Windows Settings then System > Sound > Volume mixer > Bass Vibrator (expand) then select CABLE Output as default input device.
+Then, go to Windows Settings then System > Sound > Volume mixer > Bass Vibrator (expand) then select CABLE Output as the input device for that app.
 Relaunch the app for the settings to take effect.